nevermined-io/app_docs/docs/tutorials/ai/09-ai-service.md

 So you have implemented some endpoints to access your AI service, you have protected them and this endpoints are available to anyone who want to use them.

-Yo can share your service with the Community in a safety way, and even monetize them, if you want, using a Nevermined Smart Subscription.
+You can share your service with the Community in a safety way, and even monetize them, if you want, using a Nevermined Smart Subscription.

 In order to test and learn how you can use Nevermined App, we provide a test deployment that uses Arbitrum Goerli testnet, where you can try the different features provided by Nevermined.